How to Engage All Learning Styles in STEM with the VARK Model

 When we interact with our environment, we form stronger memories and better understand concepts.

 Think about when you learned to ride a bike.
-You didn’t just read about it or watch someone else do it.
-You hopped on, tried it, and learned from each wobble and fall.
+Watching someone else ride a bike wouldn’t get you very far.
+You had to hop on, figure out how to balance and maneuver, and learn from each wobble and fall.

 Hands-on learning allows students to experience what they're learning.